 Q: On a personal level, what advantages have you found with the townhomes you own?

 The market can definitely have its ups and downs.
 If apartments or townhomes are overbuilt for the ensuing market demand, they might be harder to rent or sell at a good price.
 Lately, new development has been rather light, so it’s not an issue here.
-New condos are now going up like crazy, and if the market research is spot on, that will be okay too.
+New condos are now going up like crazy (as of 2018), and if the market research is spot on, that will be okay too.

 As a residential realtor, I also watch for generational changes.
 There may be a dip in single-family housing demand as baby boomers move on to other options.
 Regardless of generation, townhome living is attractive.
 It’s nice to come home and not have to do the maintenance work, shoveling, lawn care, etc.

 No matter your reason for considering relocating to Los Angeles, you will find a lot to love in this sunny, warm, sprawling, diverse city.
 In this article, we will give you a feel for L.A.’s standard of living, climate, housing, education and more.
 Here are 12 Key factors you should know before moving to Los Angeles, California…

 Q: What cautions would you give people who want to begin their landlord-tenant relationship?